mpv-player/mpv/DOCS/man/en/input.rst

 ``time-pos`` (RW)
     Position in current file in seconds.

+``time-start``
+    Return the start time of the file.
+(Usually 0, but some kind of files, especially transport streams, can have a different start time.)

 ``time-remaining``
     Remaining length of the file in seconds.
 Note that the file duration is not always exactly known, so this is an estimate.